GAUCHOS OF THE WETLANDS

 Although the workshop is not primarily aimed at Landscape Photography, we suggest to bring a tripod.
 A good opportunity to use it always happens.

 The most important feature of a tripod is its stability and weight.

 We suggest a good carbon tripod that maintains a good balance between weight and stability, that can easily change from one height to another and that locks in little space.

 Aluminum is also fine, as carbon is generally much more expensive.
 We know that choosing a tripod is not easy and we are available to help you choose the right model for you.

-2 – Polarizer, to saturate colors, increase contrast and especially reduce reflections;
+We recommend to bring on travel UV protective filter for each lens, and a Polarizer, to saturate colors, increase contrast and especially reduce reflections.

 Finding the right photo backpack can be a difficult challenge.
-We recommend you to rely on a brand with quality and experience in the market such as Think Thank, Lowepro or Manfrotto.
+We recommend you to rely on a brand with quality and experience.

 The type of backpack clearly depends on your equipment.
 But what really matters is that you feel comfortable with it and possibly fitted with a rain cover.